ivirshup/anndata-paper/paper.md

 ## The efficiency of data operations

 Due to the increasing scale of data, we emphasized efficient operations with low memory and runtime overhead.
-To this end, anndata offers sparse data support, out of core conversions between dense and sparse data, lazy subsetting ("views"), per-element operations for low total memory usage, in-place subsetting, combining `AnnData` objects with various merge strategies, lazy concatentation, batching, and a backed out-of-memory mode.
+To this end, anndata offers sparse data support, out of core conversions between dense and sparse data, lazy subsetting ("views"), per-element operations for low total memory usage, in-place subsetting, combining `AnnData` objects with various merge strategies, lazy concatenation, batching, and a backed out-of-memory mode.

 In particular, `AnnData` takes great pains to support efficient operations with sparse data.
 While there is no production-ready API for working with sparse and dense data in the python ecosystem, `AnnData` abstracts over the existing APIs making it much easier for novices to handle each.